felipemnds/computer-science-notebook/object-oriented-programming/oop-in-java.md

 ## 5) Final Methods/Fields
 But if you want to make sure no one will override your **method**?
 Simple!
 Just remember to include the keyword `final` on your method declaration.
 You cant use the keyword `final`with **fields** as well.
-This way, nothing will change this field's value after it
+This way, nothing will change this field's value after it's declared.
+## 6) Static

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NjYzNTkxOCwtMjkzNjAwMDk2LC0xOT
-M5MjcyMzI5LDE4MTMwNjIzNjIsMTgzNjcwNzU5MSwxNjA2Njk4
-NDkzLDM4NDY0ODAzMiwxOTk0MzQ1MjAzLDEwOTQ2NjYyNDAsOT
-A5NTIxNDYxLC00Njg2NzIyNzddfQ==
+eyJoaXN0b3J5IjpbOTg3NzgzNTA3LC0yOTM2MDAwOTYsLTE5Mz
+kyNzIzMjksMTgxMzA2MjM2MiwxODM2NzA3NTkxLDE2MDY2OTg0
+OTMsMzg0NjQ4MDMyLDE5OTQzNDUyMDMsMTA5NDY2NjI0MCw5MD
+k1MjE0NjEsLTQ2ODY3MjI3N119
 -->